khaldoun-xyz/lugha/docs/concept.md

 ### Welcome

 A very simple screen with a few options.
-Initially, set a name, choose a language, and select a mode.
+Initially, set a name, choose a language, and select a mode (Talk for immersive conversation, Learn for guided converstaion with translations and corrections).
 Start the conversation.

 <img src="./files/lugha-sketch-initial.png"